wyattowalsh/datascope/PRD.md

   - Switch with smooth toggle animation for boolean options
   - DropdownMenu with rounded corners, shadow-xl, and hover states for tools
   - Progress bars with rounded ends and gradient fills for distributions
-  - Custom D3 SVG for graph visualization with smooth transitions
+  - Custom D3 SVG for graph visualization with smooth transitions and multiple layouts

 - **Customizations**:
   - Custom Tree component with recursive rendering, path tracking, and smooth animations
-  - Custom Graph component with D3 force-directed layout and theme-aware colors
+  - Custom Graph component with D3 force/tree/radial/grid layouts and theme-aware colors
+  - File Input component with drag & drop, file browse, and URL loading
   - Advanced Search component with multi-mode support and glassmorphic styling
   - Graph Analytics Panel with tabbed metrics and premium design
   - Stats Panel with gradient metric cards and animated progress bars